Here's some information to help you get ready for your appointment, and what to expect from your doctor or other health care provider.

 What you can do

-- Write down your symptoms, even those that may seem unrelated to bulimia.
+- Your symptoms, even those that may seem unrelated to the reason for your appointment

 - What kinds of tests do I need?
 Do these tests require any special preparation?